2025 Lorne Genome Awards

 The winners will both receive the opportunity to give an oral presentation at the conference.

-For the 2023 Mic-Career Awards, Millenium Science will provide 2 x $1,500 cash prizes.
+For the 2025 Mid-Career Awards, there will be 2 x $1500 cash prizes awarded.

 Lorne Genome Early Career Researcher (ECR) Award